xmichicx/personal-portfolio/README.md

 And with this I will wish myself good luck and most important <ins>**much fun!**</ins> I mean, after all I want to have fun while learning something new and this will make sure that I will keep going and learn new skills :)!

-And with this being said, let's look together at this motivational "YEEE"
+With this being said, let's look together at this motivational "YEEE"

 >![YEEE](media/YEEEEE.png)